dreamz1974/Getting-and-Cleaning-Data/CodeBook.md

 The differences from the original data set:

-1.Combining the test and training data from the original dataset 2.Selecting mean and standard deviation of select features (focusing on those losest to the raw data) - more below.
+1.Combining the test and training data from the original dataset.

+2.Selecting mean and standard deviation of select features (focusing on those losest to the raw data) - more below.

 3.Adding meaningful labels.

 4.Building a tidy data table showing the average mean and standard deviation of the selected variables across the dataset.

 ### How the variables were selected